article banner

 • The NZ IRD considers transfer pricing to be one of the most important issues arising in international tax and therefore actively focus on this area.
 Audits or investigations may be performed specifically for transfer pricing issues or alternatively combined with normal tax audits.
 They maintain a special focus on:

-• Significant enterprises that target smaller subsidiary companies under the ownership of prominent multinational corporations.
-The Inland Revenue is likely to do an analysis of basic compliance packages (financial statements, tax reconciliations, and corporate structures) supplemented by questionnaires.
+• Significant enterprises which target smaller subsidiary companies under the ownership of prominent multinational corporations.
+The Inland Revenue are likely to do analysis of basic compliance packages (financial statements, tax reconciliations and corporate structures) supplemented by questionnaires.

 • Unexplained tax losses returned by foreign-owned groups (two consecutive years of tax losses)